dotmitsu/ansible-strongswan-vpn-easy-install/roles/strongswan/README.md

 ansible-playbook -i ./inventories/hosts ./strongswan.yml -e "generate_certs=true"

 P.S.S
 If you need use another port for ssh connection, you can add in server1.yml variable ssh_port.
-Example:<br/>
+This port will be added to UFW. <b>Example:</b><br/>
 ssh_port : 35022

+And need add to ./inventories/groups_vars/strongswan
+ansible_port: 35022

 When ansible playbook will be started, this port will automaticaly be added to ufw rules instead of 22 port.